kshism/liquibase-spring-boot-1/prompt.md

 📁 Payments Pod
 ```

-must automatically expand into all pod members.
+must automatically expand into all users belonging to that pod.

 Example: